jasonzhao371/DeepOCR/README.md

 - fold: number of folds for cross validation( optional)

 ## Step 3.Prediction
-### To predict on DeepOCR, use the following command:
+### To predict on the trained model, use the following command:
 ```shell
 python ./src/predict.py --out <output directory> --seq <sequence> --model <model file>
 ```